How to Choose App Icons for Windows 11 Taskbar

 Using the Overflow Area

-What happens when you use this?
-When you click the small up-arrow icon, you will see all the extra apps you have tucked away.
+When you click the small up-arrow icon, you’ll see all the extra apps you’ve tucked away.
+It’s like a hidden drawer for icons that don’t quite fit on the main bar.

 Click that arrow to access your hidden icons whenever you need them.